 Methods of payment are outlined on the back of your rates notice and include:

-- in person to the Customer Care Team located in the Telecom Building, 9 New Cascade Rd
+- in person to Customer Care, 9 New Cascade Rd

 - by mail to PO Box 95, Norfolk Island 2899.
 Cheques should be made payable to the Norfolk Island Regional Council and marked ‘Not Negotiable’

-- by ringing free phone 0100 between 9am and 4pm, Monday to Friday with your credit card and property details (a surcharge will apply)
+- by ringing free phone 0100 between 9:00am and 4:00m, Monday to Friday with your credit card and property details (please note a surcharge will apply)